 In compliance with the Family Education Rights and Privacy Act of 1974 (the Buckley Amendment/FERPA), Emmanuel College has committed itself to protecting the privacy rights of its students and to maintaining the confidentiality of its records.
-A copy of this law is available in the Office of the Registrar.
+A copy of this law is available on the U.S. Department of Education website.

 Certain personally identifiable information from a student's educational record, designated by Emmanuel College as directory information, may be released without the student's prior consent.
 A student who so wishes has the absolute right to prevent release of this information.
 In order to do so, the student must complete a form requesting nondisclosure of directory information by the end of add/drop period.
 This form is available in the Office of the Registrar.

 Directory information includes name, term, home and electronic address, campus address and mailbox number, telephone and voice mailbox number, date and place of birth, photograph, major field of study, participation in officially-recognized activities and sports, weight and height of members of athletic teams, dates of attendance, program of enrollment, anticipated date of graduation, degrees and awards received, the most recent previous educational agency or institution attended and other similar information.
 Some or all of this information may be published in directories such as a student directory, an electronic student directory, a sports program or other campus publications.